-What does the diagnosis mean for my future life?
+What does a COPD diagnosis mean for my future?

-Learning that you have COPD can cause anxiety about what your future will hold.
-It's important to know that with the right treatment and support you can live a fulfilling life despite the diagnos.
-Your healthcare team can help you create a plan to manage your symptoms and maintain your quality of life.
+Being diagnosed with COPD can cause worry about what the future holds.
+It’s important to know that you can live a meaningful and active life with the right treatment and support.
+Your healthcare team can help you create a management plan to address symptoms and maintain a good quality of life.

 Can COPD be treated?